Author: Monisha Gupta FACD, Dermatologist, Sydney, Australia; Amanda Oakley FRACP, Dermatologist, Hamilton, New Zealand, 2009.

-1. Multiple milia appear on within an inflamed plaque up to several centimetres in diamater.
+1. Multiple milia appear on within an inflamed plaque up to several centimetres in diameter.

-2. Usually found on eyelid, behind ears, on cheeks or jaw.
+2. Usually found on an eyelid, behind the ear, on a cheek or jaw.

 3. Affect children and adults, especially middle-aged women.

-4. Sometimes associated with other skin disease including pseudoxanthoma elasticum, discoid lupus erythematosus, lichen planus.
+4. Sometimes associated with another skin disease including pseudoxanthoma elasticum, discoid lupus erythematosus, lichen planus.

 1. Crops of numerous milia appear over a few weeks to months.

 3. Most often affect the face, upper arms and upper trunk.

 1. Occur at the site of injury as skin heals.